ChalmersGU-data-structure-courses/lab-system/README.md

 Under the hood, it does so by calling SSH and asking it to execute certain remote commands.

 The Chalmers network limits the number of SSH connection attempts from outside to 10 per minute.
-If you are running the lab script from outside the network, this rate limiting will make it impossible to handle all lab groups in a time efficient manner.
+If you are running the lab scripts from outside the network, this rate limiting will make it impossible to handle all lab groups in a time efficient manner.
 Even inside the network, it it not efficient to establish a new SSH connection for working with each of the many repositories in the Chalmers GitLab group.

 For this reason, we recommend using connection sharing.